 Advice: Review the "Is It a Good Abstraction?" section above for tips on how to choose your abstraction.
-Here are the most important points:
+Here's the most important points.

-- Choose a Function: Unless you feel confident about another abstraction, choose a function you defined and named yourself. - You Wrote It: You need to have written the code of your abstraction entirely on your own (not with a partner). - Copy and Paste It: You must paste your actual abstraction code as part of this question submission. - Manages Complexity: Make sure you can describe how your abstraction helps manage complexity in your - Make a contrasting argument: Explain how your program would be more complex to read, write, or reason about if you had not created your abstraction. - Mathematical and Logical Concepts: While you should aim to include these in your abstraction, this is NOT explicitly assessed by the Scoring Guidelines for 2018.
+- Choose a Function: Unless you feel confident about another abstraction, choose a function or class/ struct, not one written by cs50 or part of the graphics.py library, but a function or class you defined and named yourself. - You Wrote It: You need to have written the code of your abstraction entirely on your own (not with a partner) - Copy and Paste It: You must paste your actual abstraction code as part of this question submission. - Manages Complexity: Make sure you can describe how your abstraction helps manage complexity in your program. - Make a contrasting argument: explain how your program would be more complex to read, write, or reason about if you had not created your abstraction. - Mathematical and Logical Concepts: While you should aim to include these in your abstraction, this is NOT explicitly assessed by the Scoring Guidelines for 2018.